micahkepe/artist-emulator/README.md

 3. Process any MP3 files of the artist's compositions into MIDI files using the `convert_to_midi.py` script.
 Provide the input and output directories as command-line arguments.

 4. Train the model by running the `model_creation.py` script.
 Change the specified paths in the script to match your local directories.
 Adjust the hyperparameters and architecture as desired.
+After training, the latest model weights will be saved in the specified directory.

 5. Generate new music in the artist's style using the trained model with the `predict.py` script.
 Customize the music generation process as desired.
 Again, change the specified paths in the script to match your local directories.